urbit/roadmap.urbit.org/content/overview.md

 ### Scale the Team and Processes

-The Urbit Foundation and Tlon are both expanding their internal core dev teams.
-UF plans to add four full-time core devs over the next year, and Tlon added one recently.
-TODO rewrite this sentence

 In addition to raw numbers, core dev needs to become more of a traditional open-source project than it has been so far.
 This means we need better reference documentation, guides, training, roadmaps, and specifications, especially targeted toward intermediate and advanced developers -- Hoon School has been bringing in a large number of such developers, some of whom should be brought into core development.
 Publishing this roadmap represents the core team's first major step toward developing in public, which we plan to increase dramatically.

-The architecture of the system will also be examined critically to evaluate points where boundaries can be drawn between subsystems to facilitate their independent development.
+The architecture of the system will be examined critically to evaluate points where boundaries can be drawn between subsystems to facilitate their independent development.
 Splitting out I/O drivers and event log persistence into their own Unix processes is an example of this kind of thinking.

 Also important for scaling the team is the quality of the testing and release processes.
 Tlon has made major strides in the release process this year: their "devstream process" for phased deployment has caught many bugs that would have hit users in previous years.
 More automated tests (unit tests, integration tests, and end-to-end "aqua" tests that simulate a fleet of virtual ships inside the Aqua agent) will increase the level of assurance of each deployment, reducing risk and increasing confidence when making a change.